modifyhq/user-docs-content-example/reference.md

 ### Doc

-Docs are version-controlled markdown and [MDX](https://mdxjs.com/) files with yaml front matter stored in a Git connector.
+Docs are version-controlled markdown and [MDX](https://mdxjs.com/) files with yaml frontmatter stored in a Git connector.

 Currently we support most of the [GitHub Flavoured Markdown specification](https://github.github.com/gfm/) and Modify-provided MDX.